-The baseflow survey for San Clemente Creek was conducted on September 2, 2016 (Figure 11).
-The survey began at the SLP property line (Dormody Road) and continued upstream to Robinson Canyon Road.
-There was continuous surface flow in the upper and lower half of the "Protected Baseflow Reach."
-The middle portion of the survey was dry.
-During the 1990, San Clemente Creek was surveyed from the San Clemente Trail Bridge to Robinson Canyon Road (Figure 12).
+The baseflow survey for San Clemente Creek was conducted on September 16, 2017 (Figure 11).
+The survey began upstream of the SLP property line (Dormody Road) and continued upstream to Robinson Canyon Road.
+There was continuous surface flow in the lower half of the "Protected Baseflow Reach", where the survey began.
+The middle portion of the survey, downstream of the San Clemente Trail Bridge was predominantly dry to dry with an isolated pool.
+In 1990, San Clemente Creek was surveyed from the San Clemente Trail Bridge to Robinson Canyon Road (Figure 12).
 No 1990 reference data for conditions through the "Protected Baseflow Reach" exist.
 Only one short section was described as predominantly wetted, while the remainder of the creek was described as predominantly dry.
-More of the creek bed was assessed as predominantly wetter in the 2016 survey than the 1990 survey.
+More of the creek bed was assessed as predominantly wetter in the 2017 survey than the 1990 survey.

 One specific conductance measurement was taken during both the 1990 and 1991 surveys.
-Specific conductance data from 2016 is generally lower than the base year surveys from 1990 and 1991 surveys (Figure 13).
+Specific conductance data from 2017 is generally lower than the base year surveys from 1990 and 1991 surveys (Figure 13).
 Compared with the sparse reference data that exists for 1990 conditions and the continuous surface flow in the "Protected Baseflow Reach," San Clemente Creek specific conductance is lower than the 1990 conditions.